"I couldn't wait to see what happened

 Climb, climb, climb!

 Like me?
-Where were my people?
+Where are my people?

-The beast was almost on me.
+The beast was almost on her.

 A shaft of blue sky yawned on the other side.

-Deadly panting echoed right behind me.
-Closing in.
+Deadly panting echoed closer behind her.

 “Son of a bitch!” a strange young male voice called.
 “Hey, dude, we got a skydiver.”

-Did I know the name Dude?
+Do I know the name Dude?

 “Idiot, she fell from the rocks.”
 Another voice that sounded just as young and male joined the first.
 “She’s a mess.
 Leave her.”

 “No way she fell.
 From those rocks?” the first male argued.
 He whistled low.
 “Should be dead.”
 Then he whispered, “Hey.
 Maybe she is.
 We better go.”